1-20 of 20

 ISBN: 978-1-933477-43-5

-... response, number of parasitic organisms, and extent of disease dissemination ( fig. 28-4 ).
-The disease is similar to leprosy in that the spectrum of histologic findings ranges from a striking granulomatous response with abundant well-formed epithelioid cell granulomas and minimal associated parasites...
+... and unique interaction between parasite virulence and host immune factors, which determine the nature of the inflammatory response, number of parasitic organisms, and extent of disease dissemination ( fig. 28-4 ).
+The disease is similar to leprosy in that the spectrum of histologic findings ranges from...

 Book Chapter